 This course is designed for students with little or no previous study of French.
 This course is designed to be an immersive environment in which students receive almost exclusive input in French.
 Focus is placed on helping students build the skills and confidence to navigate new and unfamiliar situations in French.
-There is no required textbook for this course.
-Thematic units are based primarily on authentic resources and these materials will be made available to students via Schoology.
+There is a required textbook for this course: the EntreCultures 1 workbook, which will be used throughout all three years of middle school French.
+Thematic units are based on the textbook and authentic resources and materials, which will be made available to students via Schoology.
 In 6th Grade French, themes may include: greetings, activities, school, and family.
-Students are assessed at the end of each unit through the completion of a project and via Integrated Performance Assessments that evaluate students' interpersonal, interpretive, and presentational communication skills.
+Students are assessed at the end of each unit through the completion of a project and via Integrated Performance Assessments that evaluate students' interpretive, and presentational communication skills.